by Texas Homesteader ~

 Y’all know how much I HATE PLASTIC in all its forms.
 So when the inevitable plastic comes into the house through products purchased I make sure it’s saved for further uses.
 At least I can get full use of the darn thing before it’s thrown away.

-Sometimes I use plastic bags that food came in to section out single-serving portions of main dishes before placing them into a single freezer bag for the freezer when I use the Cook-Once, Eat-Twice method of cooking.
+Or sometimes I use plastic bags that food was purchased in to section out single-serving portions of main dishes before placing them into a single freezer bag for the freezer when I use the Cook-Once, Eat-Twice method of cooking.

 Using Plastic Bags When Painting